Blog

 Getting Started: Planning Your Portuguese Journey

 Getting around Portugal is refreshingly easy and affordable.
 The national train service is highly efficient, with high-speed trains like the Alfa Pendular connecting major cities in just a few hours.
-This makes multi-city trips between Lisbon, Porto, and Braga a breeze.
+This makes multi-city trips between Lisbon, Porto, and Braga a breeze, although of course, spending time in Lisbon alone can be a rewarding 5 day experience.
 For exploring the countryside and its many hidden gems, a rental car is the best way to go, allowing you to discover charming villages and secluded coastlines at your own pace.

 Portugal is a year-round destination, but timing your visit can make all the difference.
 Spring (March-May) offers blooming wildflowers and mild temperatures, perfect for city exploration and hiking.
 Summer is, of course, for the beaches and coastal festivals.
 September is a particularly wonderful month, offering warm weather, fewer crowds, and the start of the Douro Valley wine harvest, a truly unique experience you can be a part of.